 - Apartment complexes

 Yes and no. Bars and restaurants are not immediately liable for the actions of an individual who is intoxicated on their premises, even if they did sell that individual alcohol, per California Civil Code, Section 1714.
 In turn, they are not liable for the injuries that individual sustains as a result of being intoxicated or any injuries they inflict on another individual.

 However, this law does not completely exclude bars, restaurants, or liquor stores from liability.
 While alcohol is a factor in bar fights, it is ultimately up to the choice of the aggressive individual to inflict harm on another patron.
 The property owner should attempt to stop all fights, whether by hiring bouncers, or refusing entry to violent offenders.
 When they fail to do so, the victim may file a negligent security claim.

 Foreseeability is an important factor in holding a property owner or manager liable in a negligent security claim.
 If the property owner or manager was aware of likely criminal conduct on the premises, then a dangerous condition existed that should have been remedied.
 To demonstrate that the property owner or manager knew or should have known of likely criminal conduct by third parties, your attorney can show evidence of similar crimes that have occurred in the area, and how recently they have occurred.

-The legal team at Allen, Flatt, Ballidis & Leslie have a thorough understanding of California laws and first-hand experience handling premises liability claims involving negligent security.
+The legal team at Allen Flatt Ballidis & Leslie have a thorough understanding of California laws and first-hand experience handling personal injury claims involving negligent security.
 To schedule a free case evaluation, contact us at (949) 752-7474.

 review form, even if you're not sure.
 We're here to help.